-A crowded gym is no crowd-puller as we can surely expect occupied lockers, sweaty gym enthusiasts working out on every single equipment available, and a hotter exercising area.
+A crowded gym is no crowd-puller as we can surely expect occupied lockers, sweaty gym enthusiasts working out on every single piece of equipment available, and a hotter exercising area.

 Adjust your visits to skip visiting gyms when they are crowded.